pnp/proxy-samples/templates/README-template.md

 Extended description of the contents of the sample.
 Does it include presets, mocks, a plugin?
 What does it help the user achieve?
 What problem does it solve?

-Using this sample you can use the Microsoft 365 Developer Proxy to:
+Using this sample you can use the Dev Proxy to:

 * objective 1
 * objective 2